 It takes a moderate level of skill to care for Hammer corals in a saltwater tank.
 Like most other coral species, Euphyllia ancora requires stable reef tank water conditions, is intolerant to major swings in water quality, and is sensitive to almost any level of copper in the water.

 Since they are a large polyp stony coral, calcium and alkalinity are two very important water parameters that will affect the growth of your coral.
 This coral will start to die off if the calcium levels are too low.
 A calcium level of about 400 ppm is just right.
 Most hobbyists maintain sufficient calcium levels by:

 - Measuring levels with a calcium test kit

 - Adding supplemental calcium as kalkwasser or 2-part

-Give your hammer coral some space–to grow out and to keep them away from other corals.
-More about that, in a bit.
+Give hammer corals some space to grow-out and to keep them away from other corals.
+You can read more about why in the compatibility section.